Labou77Code/fluent-plugin-genhashvalue-alt/README.md

 After checking out the repo, run first `ridk install` if your ruby has no dev kit installed yet.
 Then run `bundle install` to install dependencies.
 Then, run `rake test` to run the tests.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `.gemspec`, and then create a git tag for the version, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Debug unit test
 Run `gem install ruby-debug-ide` and `gem install debase`.